AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ## Add [!DNL Personas]

-You can add a [!DNL Persona] in GenStudio to help target the content you create to your ideal audience.
+You can add a [!DNL Persona] in GenStudio for Performance Marketers to help target the content you create to your ideal audience.

 See [[!DNL Personas]](personas.md).